MuhammadMuzammil7/Xcelerium_Training/Task_2/README.md

-## Task 2 - Sequential Circuit Design
+# Task 2 - Sequential Circuit Design

-This folder contains Task 2 of the Xcelerium Training, which focuses on the design and verification of fundamental sequential and arithmetic digital circuits using SystemVerilog.
+This folder contains **Task 2** of the **Xcelerium Training Program**, which focuses on the design and verification of **fundamental sequential and arithmetic digital circuits** using SystemVerilog.

  Each subfolder represents an independent design with its corresponding testbench for functional verification.